- The VPN establishment capability for a remote user is disabled is caused by problems with Cisco.

-If you try to create a VPN connection using Cisco VPN, you might get the VPN establishment from a remote desktop is disabled error message on your screen.
+If you try to create a VPN connection using Cisco VPN, you might get the VPN establishment from a remote desktop is a disabled error message on your screen.

 Those who use early versions of AnyConnect 4 might not see this error.
 Instead, Cisco connects and then immediately disconnects, which should be a sign that something’s wrong.

 Plus, if you have debugging mode activated, you might receive the Profile settings do not allow VPN initiation from a remote desktop message.

 That’s why it’s important to update the Cisco AnyConnect Secure Mobility Client to the latest version before proceeding with the following steps.

 How do I enable VPN establishment on Remote Desktop?

 - Connect to the ASDM (Cisco Adaptive Security Device Manager).